Trackage/trip/cran-comments.md

-## trip 1.7.1
+## trip 1.8.0

-Second submit: Fixed cross references to non-file anchored help topic "SpatialPointsDataFrame-class"
+Fix errors on CRAN, some new features.

-Fixes errors on CRAN and simplifies the package quite a bit.
+Thank you.

 ## Test environments

-* local Windows R 4.0.0
+* local R 4.0.3
 * win-builder (devel and release)

 ## R CMD check results